Race in horror films: Race as a theme

-Social Commentary in Horror
+Social commentary in horror

 As we have seen develop in the 2010s, social commentary in horror has become deeply prevalent with the existence of Jordan Peele's filmography.
-Starting in 2017 with his breakout film Get Out, which depicts a critique on modern racism with the notion that racism only exists in overt, right-wing forms.
-Instead, it shows how even ostensibly progressive, liberal white people can harbor deep-seated prejudices and engage in racist behaviors.
+It started in 2017 with his breakout film Get Out, which depicts a critique on modern racism with the notion that racism only exists in overt, right-wing forms; it shows how even ostensibly progressive, liberal white people can harbor deep-seated prejudices and engage in racist behaviors.
 In the film, the Armitage family's interest in Black people is not about true equality, but about a desire to possess their physical vitality, athletic prowess, and artistic talents, which they believe are superior to their own.

-Just two years later in 2019, Peele delivered another Black-forward social commentary in his film Us.
-However, this time he focused less on that of issues raised from racial biases, but that of an exploration of American privilege, class division, and the idea that the "monster" often lies within ourselves and our society.
-The film's Tethered, subterranean doppelgangers, symbolize the forgotten and marginalized Americans whose suffering is overlooked by the privileged "halves" above.
+In 2019, Peele delivered another Black-forward social commentary in his film Us.
+However, this time he focused less on that of issues raised from racial biases, and more on an exploration of American privilege, class division, and the idea that the "monster" often lies within ourselves and our society.
+The film's Tethered, subterranean doppelgangers symbolize the forgotten and marginalized Americans whose suffering is overlooked by the privileged "halves" above.
 The story's central twist reveals that the protagonist, Adelaide, is actually a Tethered who switched places with her surface-dwelling counterpart, highlighting how privilege can be gained through the suffering of others and the way one's identity can be shaped by circumstance.